phoenixweiss/Bumpster/README.md

 ### Customizing Branch Names

 You can specify custom branch names by providing a configuration file or environment variables.
-Default branch names are `master` and `develop`.
+Default branch names are `main` and `dev`.

 Example configuration in `.bumpsterrc`: